Amelie: Have you children any concept of geometric progression?

 - It's explained in The Dragon's Heir, the second book of the Nyctophobia series, that vampires create new vampires by spiting their own blood into the feeding wound.
 Without a cure, the infected human dies within two days then rises as a vampire.
 Female vampires are infertile, being physically dead, so Dhampyrs or "Living Vampires" are born from the union of a male vampire and a human woman.
 The process always kills the woman and usually yields stillborns.
 Princess Elisabeta, the titular heir, was a rare successful birth thanks to her father Dracula's countermeasures.

-- The Mortal Instruments has a very complex ritual to turned a human in a vampire.
+- The Mortal Instruments has a very complex ritual to turn a human into a vampire.
 At first, they must not suck him completely, and then he has to drink the blood of a vampire.
 Shortly thereafter, this human must be buried in holy ground.
 And even then, not every newly-transformed vampire is strong enough to free himself from his grave.

 - The book series The Saga of the Noble Dead shows that some humans are sucked out, then become vampires, and other humans are not.
 But that depends on chance.